 A decision on whether to extend the life of the US military base on Diego Garcia for a further 20 years had to be made by the end of 2016.
-The decision to do so was announced in November 2016.
+A decision to do so was announced in November 2016.

 Commons Briefing papers SN06908